tiagoporto/generator-swill-boilerplate/README.md

 * Monitors changes in the files and reload browser with LiveReload
 * Clean the assets (img, css, js) in the project to maintain the directory organized
 * Notify when tasks are complete
-* Checks if the browser is outdated
+* Checks if the browser is outdated with [Outdated Browser](http://outdatedbrowser.com/)

 ## Include